k1151msarandega/Agentic-Semiconductor-Quantum-Device-Tuning/qdot-slam-pomdp/ground-zero-slam-primer.md

 - **Virtual-gate compensation** to decouple cross-talk between the two DQDs.
 Deliberately not built.
 This means DQD-2's navigation is allowed to physically perturb DQD-1's occupation via the cross-term — this is in scope *to happen*, not something to prevent.
 See Section 6.
+  **Confirmed visually and numerically:** with DQD-B's occupation held fixed, DQD-A's entire charge-stability diagram shifts by a uniform, rigid translation across 100% of a swept 2D plane — expected, not a red flag: with the other DQD's occupation fixed, the cross-capacitance term is linear in that fixed occupation number, so it acts as a constant additive offset to DQD-A's effective chemical potential everywhere in the sweep.
+A perfectly rigid shift is the correct signature of a properly-wired bilinear cross-term, confirming Section 4b's capacitance recipe is behaving as designed for this specific case.
 - **The parent pipeline's 6-stage state machine, DQC gatekeeper, HITL manager, governance logging, LLM narrator.** Confirmed via direct code read (not just inherited from the primer) that these are tightly coupled to a different phase's assumptions (fine-tuning, assumed-known